CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilercallback-moduleunloadstarted-method.md

 ## <a name="parameters"></a>Paramètres
  `moduleId`
- [in] L’ID du module qui est en cours de déchargement.
+ [in] The ID of the module that is being unloaded.

 ## <a name="remarks"></a>Notes
- La valeur de `moduleId` n’est pas valide pour une demande d’informations après la `ModuleUnloadStarted` retourne de la méthode, il s’agit dernière chance du profileur d’obtenir des informations sur ce module.
+ The value of `moduleId` is not valid for an information request after the `ModuleUnloadStarted` method returns — this is the profiler's last chance to get information about this module.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib